lizdomary/MWKwebsite_2/README.md

 The main goals of this project are:

--To engage citizens in identifying water quality concerns in their communities.
+- To engage citizens in identifying water quality concerns in their communities.

--To analyze the presence of enterococci bacteria, an indicator of fecal contamination, in citizen-submitted water bodies.
+- To analyze the presence of enterococci bacteria, an indicator of fecal contamination, in citizen-submitted water bodies.

--To assess accompanying water quality parameters: temperature, pH, dissolved oxygen (DO), conductivity, and salinity.
+- To assess accompanying water quality parameters: temperature, pH, dissolved oxygen (DO), conductivity, and salinity.

--To share findings with the public in an understandable and interactive format.
+- To share findings with the public in an understandable and interactive format.

 Sampling was conducted once during the wet season, when runoff, variability, and recreational water use are high.